Stochastic Learning of Semiparametric Monotone Index Models with Large Sample Size: Statistical Properties of KMBGD Estimator

 \end{theorem}

 \autoref{thm8} is the key result of this paper.
-It demonstrates that even though we only use a random subsample whose size is substaintially smaller than the whole sample size to conduct kernel estimation and perform update in each round of iteration, the average of estimators produced during iterations will be equivalent to the full-sample estimator up to some small order terms.
-The small order terms will be of order $o_p(n^{-1/2})$ as long as we choose $B\gg \max\{\log^2(n)h_n^{-6},n^{1/2}\log(n)h_n^{-1}\}$ and $T \gg nB^{-1}h_n^{-2}$.
-This suggests that we can improve the computational speed of each update by appropriately choosing the kernel function.
-In particular, since $h_n$ must satisfy $h_n \ll n^{-1/2D}$, $B\gg \max\{n^{3/D}\log^2(n), n^{1/2+1/D}\log (n)\}$, the computational complexity will be of order at least $O(\max\{n^{6/D}\log^4(n), n^{1+2/D}\log^2 (n)\})$.
-Obviously, to improve the computational speed, we can choose a high-order kernel function.
-For example, if we choose a 8-th order kernel, the computational complexity is of order $O(n^{5/4}\log^2(n))$; if we choose a 12-th order kernel, the computational complexity is of order $O(n^{7/6}\log^2(n))$.
-If we can choose sufficiently large $D$, then the computational complexity is lower bounded by $n\log^2(n)$, which is almost the linear rate $O(n)$.
+It demonstrates that even though I only use a random subsample whose size is substaintially smaller than the full sample size to conduct kernel estimation and perform update in each round of iteration, the average of estimators produced during iterations will be equivalent to the full-sample estimator up to some small order terms.
+The small order terms will be uniformly $1/\sqrt{n}$-trivial as long as I choose $B\gg \max\{\log^2(n)h_n^{-6},\sqrt{n}\log(n)h_n^{-2}\}$ and $T \gg nB^{-1}h_n^{-2}$.
+This implies that as long as I choose kernel function properly, my KMBGD estimator will be as efficient as the one based on the full sample, dispite the fact that I only use a much smaller subsample to perform the update in each round.

+\autoref{thm8} also suggests that the computational speed of each update can be improved by appropriately choosing the kernel function.
+In particular, since $h_n$ must satisfy $h_n \ll n^{-1/2D}$ according to the conditions required in the theorem, then $B\gg \max\{n^{3/D}\log^2(n), n^{1/2+1/D}\log (n)\}$ must hold, so the computational complexity will be of order at least $O(\max\{n^{6/D}\log^4(n), n^{1+2/D}\log^2 (n)\})$.
+Obviously, to improve the computational speed, I can choose a high-order kernel function.
+For example, if I choose a 8-th order kernel, the computational complexity is of order $O(n^{5/4}\log^2(n))$; if I choose a 12-th order kernel, the computational complexity is of order $O(n^{7/6}\log^2(n))$.
+If I can choose sufficiently large $D$, then the computational complexity is lower bounded by $n\log^2(n)$, which is almost the linear rate $O(n)$.